blacklightpy/vaultofknowledge/Tantra List Classifying.md

 	- (4) Siddha-hhairava, (5) Vatukahhqirava, (6) Kankctla-bhairava, (7) Kalabhairava, (8) Kalagni'bhairava, (9) Yogim-bhairava, (10) Mahabhairavay (11) Sakti-bhaimva —
 	- the eight Tantras having as their presiding deities the eight-fold aspects of Bhairava, which, although apparently serving some useful purpose to man, such as the finding of a treasuretrove, etc, are considered objectionable, as they partake of Kapahka doctrines.
 - 12-19.
 Bahu Ruupaashtakas
-	- (12) Brahma, (13) Mahes'varit (14) Kauman, (5) Vaisnav (16) Vara (17) Mahendn, (18) Camunda, (19) Stva-dutl— the -eight Tantra-s constituting the Bahu-rupastaka, wherein importance is attached to the eight Shakti-s.
+	- (12) Brahma, (13) Mahes'varit (14) Kauman, (5) Vaisnav (16) Vara (17) Mahendn, (18) Camunda, (19) Stva-dutl—
+	- the -eight Tantra-s constituting the Bahu-rupastaka, wherein importance is attached to the eight Shakti-s.
 Even these are reprehensible, as they stray far away from the Vedic path, a.lthough they involve some knowledge of the Shri-vidya incidentally,
 - 20-27.
 Yamalaashtakaas
+	- (20) Brahma-yamalaf (21) Visnu-yamala, (22) Rudra-yamala, (23) LaksmJ^amalai (24) Mma-yamala, (25) Skanda-yamalat (26) Ganes^a-yamala^ (27) ' Jayadratha-yamala —
+	- the eight arts relating to Yamala, otherwise known as Kamasiddha, aimmg at the gratification of several desires, which, not having the sanction of the Veda*s, are considered objectionable,
 - 28. Cchandra Vigjnaana
 - 29. Maalini Vidya enabling the crossing of Oceans
 - 30. Maha Sammohana